Latvia in the Eurovision Song Contest 2004: At Eurovision

 The semi-final and the final were broadcast in Latvia on LTV1 with all shows featuring commentary by Kārlis Streips.
-The Latvian spokesperson, who announced the Latvian votes during the final, was Lauris Reiniks.
+LTV appointed Lauris Reiniks as its spokesperson to announce the Latvian votes during the final.

 Voting

 Below is a breakdown of points awarded to Latvia and awarded by Latvia in the semi-final and grand final of the contest.
 The nation awarded its 12 points to Estonia in the semi-final and to Ukraine in the final of the contest.

+Following the release of the televoting figures by the EBU after the conclusion of the competition, it was revealed that a total of 67,349 televotes were cast in Latvia during the two shows: 26,896 votes during the semi-final and 40,453 votes during the final.